-Trump reacts to accusation of ‘criminal conspiracy’ by Jan 6 committee – live
+Trump ‘responsible’ for Jan 6 Capitol riot says Bill Barr

 Follow latest updates here

-Donald Trump and a lawyer who assisted with his re-election campaign were part of a “criminal conspiracy” to overturn the 2020 election, according to a court filing from the congressional 6 January US Capitol riot investigation.
+In an interview with anchor Lester Holt, Mr Barr said: “I do think he was responsible in the broad sense of that word.”

-“The facts we’ve gathered strongly suggest that Dr (John) Eastman’s emails may show that he helped Donald Trump advance a corrupt scheme to obstruct the counting of electoral college ballots and a conspiracy to impede the transfer of power,” representatives Bennie Thompson and Liz Cheney, who chair the 6 January investigation committee, said in a statement.
+“It appears that part of the plan was to send this group up to the Hill,” with the former president’s goal to “intimidate Congress”.

-Among the documents released is an image of Mr Trump’s private schedule for the day, which includes various names scrawled in pen.
-Among them is Kelly Loeffler, the Georgia Senator who lost her seat the night before the riot.
+This week, a court filing from the Capitol riot House investigation alleges Mr Trump and a lawyer who assisted with his re-election campaign were part of a “criminal conspiracy” to overturn the 2020 election.

-On Thursday, Mr Trump unleashed a 415-word rambling tirade against the committee, repeating his allegations of a “rigged” election.
+“The facts we’ve gathered strongly suggest that Dr [John] Eastman’s emails may show that he helped Donald Trump advance a corrupt scheme to obstruct the counting of electoral college ballots and a conspiracy to impede the transfer of power,” representatives Bennie Thompson and Liz Cheney, who chair the 6 January investigation committee, said in a statement.

-Meanwhile, Mr Trump is still declining to criticise Vladimir Putin directly.
-Speaking to Fox Business’s Maria Bartiromo, the president said the war Russia has launched in Ukraine “is a holocaust.”
+On Thursday, the former president unleashed a 415-word rambling tirade against the committee, repeating his allegations of a “rigged” election.

-However, his overriding verdict was that “the biggest problem we have is that our president and our country is no longer respected,” and that the solution is to “work out a deal”.
+Meanwhile, lawyers for Mr Trump and the New York attorney general have reached an agreement to postpone depositions in the civil investigation, giving the former president at least a few months before he has to testify as part of an investigation into his business.

 Outrage continues at Carlson’s ‘racist’ Brown Jackson comments